darkwebdesign/symfony-addon-pack/_v7_0/constraints/json.md

 This constraint is used to ensure that a value has the proper format of a JSON-encoded string.

+{: .warning }
+This validation constraint is deprecated and will be removed in v8.0.
+Use Symfony's own [Json](https://symfony.com/doc/6.0/reference/constraints/Json.html) validation constraint instead, which is introduced in Symfony 4.3.

 Applies to:

 * [properties](http://symfony.com/doc/7.0/validation.html#properties)